Why This Matters

 • Are courses offered synchronously or asynchronously?
 If you’re enrolled in an online degree program, there are two possible course formats.
 If the course is synchronous, there are scheduled class sessions that you attend remotely.
 If it’s asynchronous, the work is self-paced with no designated meeting times.
 Find a program that fits your schedule and learning preferences.

 As you’re taking steps to pursue a doctorate in physical therapy, it’s important to consider factors that affect the time and financial commitment of earning your degree.
 In some cases, as few as 24 credits are required to earn a degree, while other programs require over 100 credits to graduate.
 The cost per credit hour also varies, with fees as low as $186 and as high as $2,300.
-To find out your financial aid options, begin by filling out a FAFSA application.
+To explore your financial aid options, begin by filling out the FAFSA.

 It’s also necessary to pay attention to application, course selection, and financial aid deadlines.
 Forgetting to note these dates, which may vary from school to school, can delay your ability to earn your degree.